COVID UPDATE FOR FAMILY AND VISITORS APRIL 2, 2021

 - Essential caregivers must not bring or consume food or drink during their visit

 - Essential Caregivers are only allowed to go directly to and from the designated visiting area

 - No other visitors are permitted in the Home

 - Must not interact with other residents in the Home

 Please complete this documentation and return to the Home

 Do you still have questions?

-Contact: Anita Garland(Administrator) or Dana Anderson (Director of Care) at:
+Contact: Anita Garland(Administrator), Dana Anderson (Director of Care) or Kathy Director (Programs Director) at: